Fellowship

 Take Time:

 Take Time is focused on those in their twenties and thirties and take place in the evening 8:30pm (Medrus 1).
-They also join Extratime for the morning seminar options (A12).
+They also join Extratime for the morning seminar options (International Politics).

-Mike and Susana Chalmers are leading Take Time.
+Mike and Susana Chalmers, and Dafydd Williams are leading Take Time.

 A social opportunity to renew friendships and make new ones as we chat over a cuppa as the week begins.

-We'll be hearing from our main speaker for the week, David Meredith.
+We'll be hearing from our main speaker for the week, Vaughan Roberts.
 It'll be a great chance to hear something of his story and to get a flavour of what he'll be speaking on during the week.

 Wednesday - Therefore Go...

-We'll be thinking about the work of the gospel in the wider world.
-There'll be something to inspire us as well as the opportunity to pray for mission work.
+It's easy to forget we're part of something much bigger than ourselves and the churches we're a part of.
+So in this session we'll meet real life missionaries who will share about gospel work in the wider world.
+There'll be something to inspire us as well as the opportunity to pray for mission work too.

 Thursday - Take Time Q&A